plotts/median/README.md

 ```sql
 SELECT id, temp, median(temp) FROM newtable;
 ```
-Or a windowing function like:
+Or a simple windowing function like:
 ```sql
 SELECT id, temp, median(temp) OVER (ROWS BETWEEN 4 PRECEDING AND CURRENT ROW) FROM newtable;
 ```

 ## What's not working.
 - Need to clean up and appropriately format the code.
-- Polymorphic types, including the pass-by-reference types.
-Depending on platform, this probably includes DOUBLE and NUMBER.
 - Parallelism.  need to learn more about this.
-The idea of median seems like we need all the data from all partitions, sorted in order to select the median.
-- Need more tests.